nlesc-nano/Tutorials/docs/2_fitting.rst

     The script provides the sigma values in Angstrom so we divided them by 10 to obtain the corresponding values in nm.
     In order to avoid atoms getting too close one from each other, we constrained the sigma parameters to be higher than a miminal value
-    (choosen as 0.02 nm lower than the initial value).
+   (choosen to be exactly 0.02 nm lower than the initial value).
-    Finally, we specified the sigma values for the acetate methyl group - core ions interactions (eg. C331 Cs) in the frozen components
+    Finally, in the ``"frozen"`` subsection,  we specified the sigma values for the acetate methyl group - core ions interactions (eg. C331 Cs) as frozen components
-    (so without optimizing them), again to make the fitting procedure smoother.
-The corresponding frozen values are taken from the previous script.
+    (so without optimizing them).
+Similarly to the to-be optimized sigmas, the corresponding frozen values are taken from the output of the python script shown above.
+    Once again, this specification results in a smoother fitting procedure.

 The psf block
 -------------
     .. code:: yaml